Sytuacja społeczno-gospodarcza kraju

 Construction and assembly production3

-The year-on-year decline in construction and assembly production, observed since February, maintained, although for seasonally unadjusted production it was smaller than in the previous month.
-Production decreased in entities specialising in construction of buildings and civil engineering, while it increased at companies engaged mainly in specialised construction activities.
-Sales of investment works were higher than in May 2024, while sales of restoration works were lower.
+The year-on-year decline in construction and assembly production was smaller than in the first half of 2024 (with a slight increase recorded in the first quarter of 2025).
+Production was lower than a year before in enterprises specialising in construction of buildings and in civil engineering, while it was higher in entities engaged mainly in specialised construction activities.
+Sales of restoration works decreased, while sales of investment works increased.

 SEASONALLY UNADJUSTED